Cultural Food Traditions Project

 Nourishing our bellies and minds

-The Project aims to connect delicious food to the greater conversations around immigration and both forced and by choice migration of peoples throughout the world.
-We believe it is your responsibility to support policies that support the people that support our food system!
+We believe it is our responsibility to support policies that support the people that support our food system!

-Check out the project archives and all our past chefs here.
+Check out the project archives from 2019 and 2020 here.

 Previous